Verteilen/Verteilen/README.md

 Project's parameter, Support boolean, string, number data type\
 This varaible can be change in runtime, you can use it as constant as well

+#### Property

+The property is like macro, in the process, it will replace text value\
+You can enter expression value here, so the text field value will not be that messy

 ### Lua

 You can write a Lua script in the job section\